GreenAI-Uppa/AIPowerMeter/docs/_sources/usage/quick_start.rst.txt

 **TIPS and use cases**

-- You can also measure the consumption of a script, for example, if you want to evaluate script.py
+- You can measure the consumption of a console command, for example, to evaluate "exp_deep_learning.py"

 .. code-block:: console